jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   .. code-block:: shell

-    .../pumping_python
+    .../pumping_python $

-  I am back in the ``pumping_python`` directory
+  I am back in the ``pumping_python`` folder_

 how to make a shell script
 ############################################################################################

-* I use touch_ to make an empty file with a name that describes the program_ that will make a `Test Driven Development`_ environment automatically, with a name that is easy to remember later
+* I use touch_ to make an empty file_ with a name that describes the program_ that will make a `Test Driven Development`_ environment automatically, with a name that is easy to remember later

   .. code-block:: shell
+    :emphasize-lines: 1

     touch makePythonTdd.sh